storj/storj/docs/design/auditing-containment.md

 However, after talking with JT it seemed unnecessary to have another service for this functionality that could be added to the existing verifier code.
 I think we also don't want to pound the contained nodes with reverification audits.
 They should just be reverified whenever they pass through the audit service normally.
+With one service, it would also be very difficult to make sure that the pending audit happened before any other normal audits happened to a contained node.

 ## Walkthrough